Analytic Calculation of Covariance between Cosmological Parameters from Correlated Data Sets, with an Application to SPTpol: SPTpol: A Worked Example

 The correlations between the TT, TE, and EE power spectra come from noise and cosmic variance.
 The multipole covariance matrix for a cosmic variance limited CMB experiment is given by

 The covariance sub-blocks for the TT, TE, and EE power spectra are approximately given by

 where $f_{sky}$ is the fraction of the sky observed (e.g., \citealt{scott/srednicki/white:1994}; Section~2.6 of \citealt{weinberg2008cosmology}).
 It is because of the correlation between the CMB power spectra that there is a correlation between the CMB parameter constraints from each of the spectra.

-The covariance at multipoles $\ell \gtrsim 3000$ include non-Gaussian lensing terms \citep{Manzotti/etal:2014,Motloch/etal:2019}.
+The covariance at high multipoles includes non-Gaussian lensing terms \citep[e.g.,][]{benoit-levy/etal:2012,Manzotti/etal:2014,Motloch/etal:2019}.
 We do not include these effects in Section 4 where we investigate the correlations for the cosmic variance limited case for a wide range of multipole moments.
 Since collaborations will have to include these effects in their band-power covariance matrices, it will not be extra work to include them when calculating the parameter covariance matrix between different data sub-sets.